-Do you feel your life is more hectic than it was even just a few years ago?
+Do you feel your life is more hectic than a few years ago?
 Maybe you’re eating fast food more often, constantly multi-tasking, cutting out activities you used to enjoy, and getting less sleep.
 If so, be warned!
-Sometimes the changes we make to cope with our busy lives come with negative consequences.
+Sometimes, the changes we make to cope with our busy lives have negative consequences.
 Auto accidents are one of them.

 Driving distractions include:

-• Changing the radio station, inserting a CD, or scrolling for music on your MP3 player.
+Changing the radio station, inserting a CD, or scrolling for music on your infotainment center.

 If you’ve ever missed your turn, don’t remember turning onto your street, or reached your destination wondering where the time went, you were distracted.
-For many of us, driving is the most dangerous thing we do every day.
-So for your safety and the safety of those around you, it’s vital to pay close attention at all times when you’re behind the wheel.
+For many of us, driving is the most dangerous thing we do daily.
+So, for your safety and those around you, paying close attention is vital when you’re behind the wheel.

 Even small increases in your attentiveness can make a positive difference.
 Here are some ways to do that: